Biodiversity, Ecology and Evolution (M.Sc.)

 The study programme

-In this Master’s programme students acquire advanced knowledge and research practice in biodiversity, ecology, evolution, systematics, nature conservation biology, and forensic biology.
+In this Master’s programme students acquire advanced knowledge and research practice in biodiversity, ecology, evolution, systematics and conservation biology.
 Moreover, students have access to a broad spectrum of modules across faculties for further scientific specialisation and qualification as well as professional practice.
 The broad spectrum of education in the fields of biology mentioned above enables students to develop their individual scientific profile.

 Major studies in Göttingen

-The consecutive study programme comprises seven fields of major studies:
+The consecutive study programme comprises six fields of major studies:

 - Plant Ecology, Phytodiversity & Vegetation History;